 Feel free to add some extras to these muffins to kick the flavour up even more.
 Raisins, pecans, or paleo chocolate chips are nice additions.
 Add 1/2 cup each of any of the above if you like.

-Or try these paleo sweet potato muffins.
+Or try these grain free sweet potato muffins.
 They’re rich, chocolaty, and will satisfy a dessert craving despite being nutritious enough to eat for breakfast.

 Paleo Pumpkin Muffins (Gluten-Free & Dairy-Free)